jdersch/PERQemu/PERQemu/Readme.txt

     Verified that this version runs on MacOS X 10.11 (Yosemite) AND on 10.13 (High Sierra).
 These are the newest versions I have available for testing.
 They run in both 32- and 64-bit mode!
-Absolutely no idea if they work on 10.14+, and I haven't tried to fire up the Linux VM in quite some time... will get to that when we get closer to wrapping up an actual release!
+The horrible Mac keyboard hack is no longer required, which is good since we can't support the old Mono 4.6.1 runtime anymore. :-/  Absolutely no idea if anything runs on 10.14+, and I haven't tried to fire up the Linux VM in quite some time... will get to that when we get closer to wrapping up an actual release!

     On my "ancient" 8-core MacPro 3,1 I'm getting 30fps; with the display